Honda Jazz Review 2026: Price, specs & boot space

 With a 40-litre fuel tank, you shouldn’t spend too much to fill the Jazz entirely.
 With some gentle driving, you might be able to get 450 miles out of a tank.

-If you're looking for a reliable used car, you could do a lot worse than buying a Honda Jazz.
+If you're looking for a reliable used car, you can't do much better a Honda Jazz.
 Over four generations, it's earnt itself a reputation as a totally dependable little car.

-Honda Jazz insurance groups with new cars begin at group 21 for the Elegance and 22 for the Advance.
+Honda Jazz insurance groups for facelifted cars begin at group 21 for the Elegance and 22 for the Advance and Advance Sport.
 With earlier versions, this drops to as low as group 18 for the EX Style model.

-See out a four-year old example with less than 20,000 miles on the clock in simple SE trim and you should pay around £15,000.
-The seems like keen value.
+Seek out a four-year old example with less than 20,000 miles on the clock in simple SE trim and you should pay around £13,500.
+That seems like keen value.

-The most affordable model is the Honda Jazz SE, which is priced in the region of £19,000 when new.
+In the pre-facelift Jazz, the most affordable model was the Honda Jazz SE, which was priced in the region of £19,000 when new.
 Standard kit includes 15-inch steel wheels, LED head and tail lights, DAB radio, an electric parking brake with hill-hold assist, air conditioning, front and rear electric windows, fabric seats and Honda’s Sensing safety tech.

 Most buyers will be better looking for the mid-range Honda Jazz SR, which adds the slick nine-inch infotainment display with Apple CarPlay and Android Auto, front and rear parking sensors, 15-inch alloy wheels and part-leather upholstery.
-That’s quite a few nice-to-haves for not a considerable amount of extra cash - priced around £1200 over the SE when new.
+That’s quite a few nice-to-haves for not a considerable amount of extra cash.
+It was priced around £1200 over the SE when new.

 Getting posh is the Jazz EX, which includes a rear-view camera, smart entry and start, heated front seats and steering wheel, blind-post information and Garmin navigation.
 The alloy wheels are upgraded to 16-inches.